-Bachelor of Sciences in Computational Sciences, Major in Computational Biology
+Bachelor of Science in Computational Sciences, Major in Computational Biology

 Developments in computer science as well as in large scale methods for data collection have changed the practice of natural sciences.
-The interdisciplinary bachelor’s degree program in Computational Sciences offers five different majors, of which the major in Computational Biology is devoted to applications of computational biology, and allows direct entry into the Master of Science in Molecular Biology at the Biozentrum.
+The interdisciplinary Bachelor’s degree program in Computational Sciences offers five different Majors, of which the Major in Computational Biology allows direct entry into the Master of Science program in Molecular Biology at the Biozentrum.

 - Computational Biology

 - Computational Methods

 The Major in Computational Biology is provided by the Biozentrum, a worldwide leading institute for Molecular Biology and Biomedical basic research and teaching.

 In the first year, students acquire fundamental knowledge in mathematics, physics, chemistry and computer science.
 The compulsory core subjects are the same for all students of computational sciences.

 Courses linked to the Major in Computational Biology start in the second year, which includes lectures in mathematics, computer science and molecular biology.
 This program is therefore suited for quantitative studies of biological systems, e.g. in systems and structural biology, biophysics, genetics or bioinformatics.
 In addition, with the Biozentrum Research Summer program, we also offer the unique opportunity to actively immerse yourself into research by joining one of Biozentrum’s labs for seven to nine weeks.